MarcelRuth/Text-to-Image-NN-Training-Visualization/README.md

 :-: | :-:
 ![](examples/Aromatic.png) | ![](videos/Aromatic.gif)

-# Inspired and Partly copied from https://github.com/MaxRobinsonTheGreat/mandelbrotnn
+# Inspired and partly copied from https://github.com/MaxRobinsonTheGreat/mandelbrotnn

 This repository contains code to visualize the training of a neural network model in PyTorch.
 The neural network is trained to learn 2D representations of a given text or picture.